On Leadership

 Daisy Wademan Dowling, executive director of leadership development at a Fortune 500 company, writes a regular column for the Harvard Business Review and is author of the 2004 book, "Remember Who You Are."

-Former Comptroller General of the United States, David Walker is president and CEO of the Peter G. Peterson Foundation.
+Former Comptroller General of the United States, David Walker is founder and CEO of the Comeback America Initiative.

 Deborah Ancona is the Seley Distinguished Professor of Management at the MIT Sloan School of Management and the Faculty Director of the MIT Leadership Center.